ammrie/workshopNetLogo/docs/units/_unit01/unit00-01_netLogo.md

 <!--more-->

-Your group should decide on a model, work through the assignments on the models pages and prepare a short presentation (5 minutes) of the model and your results.
+Your group should decide on a model, work through the assignments on the models pages and prepare two short presentation (5 minutes) of the model and your results.
 {: .notice--success}